David Systrom, a Harvard pulmonologist, uses invasive CPET tests to find that oxygen extraction problems at the muscle level are common in ME/CFS.

 This group may not have been as normal as it seemed, however.
 Compared to the normals, this group had reduced aerobic capacity and systemic oxygen extraction.

-If this group had been compared to healthy controls, the differences might have been more dramatic; i.e. may be normal only in the context of this iCPET study which only involved exercise intolerant individuals.
+If this group had been compared to healthy controls, the differences might have been more dramatic; i.e. they may be normal only in the context of this iCPET study which only involved exercise intolerant individuals.
 Let’s call them the not-quite-normal normals.

 The Normals (the real Mystery Group)